 - Three letters of recommendation

-- Personal statement, including research interests and two or three potential Genetics faculty thesis advisors.
+- Personal statement, including research interests and names of two or three potential Genetics faculty thesis advisors.

 Ph.D.
 Degree Requirements

 The coordinator of the genetics graduate program, with the concurrence of the student's thesis adviser, nominates the student's guidance and doctoral committees, which administer the qualifying and final examinations, respectively.
 Doctoral students are expected to have a broad exposure to genetics courses, exceeding that required of master's degree students.
 Specific course requirements are developed by the student and the guidance committee.
-Students must attend MCBS 997 Seminar, each semester and present one seminar per year.
+Each semester students must attend MCBS 997 Seminar and present one seminar per year.
 Upon completion of coursework, the student must pass written and oral qualifying examinations conducted by the guidance committee in order to advance to candidacy.
 Doctoral students must complete a dissertation on original research in genetics, give a public seminar, and orally defend their dissertation before the doctoral committee.